 How will the course be taught, and will any preparation be required?

-Group work, in piano duet and two piano formations.
+Mainly group work, as well as some individual lessons in piano duet and/or two piano formations.

 Preparation is not essential although practising individual parts beforehand, or in the case of pre-existing duos meeting up prior to the course for a rehearsal is always beneficial and encouraged.